 There's more training events at:

-Our practical guide to reference management covers the key concepts for each stage of the process and how to use features in EndNote, Mendeley, Zotero, and Paperpile to effectively collect, organise, cite, and share your references.
+Our practical guide to reference management covers the key concepts for each stage of the process when using reference management software and how to use features in EndNote, Mendeley, Zotero, and Paperpile to effectively collect, organise, cite, and share your references.

 You can refer to the guide with specific questions, or work through the whole guide with suggested exercises.
 It also contains the slides from our reference management training session.